RainCloudPlots/RainCloudPlots/README.md

 ## Raincloud plots in the wild

 We are delighted by how popular RainCloud plots have been!
-In the six months since we published our [preprint](https://peerj.com/preprints/27137v1/) we have seen the following uses of RainCloud plots "in the wild":
+In the six months since we published our [preprint at PeerJ](https://peerj.com/preprints/27137v1/) we have seen the following uses of RainCloud plots "in the wild":

 * There's a [shiny app](https://gabrifc.shinyapps.io/raincloudplots/) by [Gabriel Forn-Cuní](https://github.com/gabrifc) and hosted on GitHub at [github.com/gabrifc/raincloud-shiny](https://github.com/gabrifc/raincloud-shiny).
 * There's an accessible tutorial [hosted on Kaggle](https://www.kaggle.com/sbajew/raincloud-plots-iris-data) and using native R datasets by [Simon Bajew](https://www.kaggle.com/sbajew).